 In 2023, make it your New Year’s resolution to keep track of the upcoming holidays to get your listings prepared in advance.

 How early should you prepare your Etsy listings for the upcoming holiday?

-The sooner the better, as long as it doesn’t interfere with an existing holiday.
-Etsy is ALWAYS actively looking for listings to share in their promotional materials on the lead-up to every holiday, big or small.
+The sooner, the better, as long as it doesn’t interfere with an existing holiday.
+Etsy is ALWAYS actively looking for listings to share in their promotional materials in the lead-up to every holiday, big or small.

 If you want to increase your chances of being featured in Etsy’s marketing materials, you should have your listings ready to go for the upcoming holiday about two months in advance.

-09. Learn from your previous mistakes and achievments
+09. Learn from your previous mistakes and achievements

 We saved the most important New Year’s resolution for Etsy sellers last.